sscs-ose/sscs-ose-code-a-chip.github.io/FAQ.md

                         --channel conda-forge \
                         tcllib gdstk pyyaml click svgutils ngspice
 ```
-Please refer to the template and examples for more details.
+Please refer to this [template](https://github.com/chipsalliance/silicon-notebooks/blob/main/digital-inverter-openlane.ipynb) as an example on how to install the latest version of the tools.
 ##
 **Question:** What if my question isn't answered by the FAQ?